bitovi/hatchify/README.md

 validating them against each other, and setting up relationships for you.

-Next, we can start up the HatchifyJS to see everything in action.
+Next, we can start up the backend to see everything in action.

 ```bash
 npm run dev:backend
 ```

-You can the browser with the following endpoints to list users and todo (will have none at this point):
+You can navigate to the following endpoints to get a list of users and todos (but we don't have any yet):

 [http://localhost:3000/api/users](http://localhost:3000/api/users)

 [http://localhost:3000/api/todos](http://localhost:3000/api/todos)

-Now that we have our basic application up and running we can start looking at how to make changes and further develop our example
+Now that we have our basic backend up and running we can start looking at how to make changes and further develop our example.

 ## Using the server endpoints

 You can now make requests to your endpoint to test your applications.
+The following are examples of how to do this with `curl`, but you don't need to follow along just yet—we'll seed the database in our example later on.

 ### Creating a resource